la2050/archive/_projects/2014/droplabs.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F21245%252Fdisplay%252Fslide-image-1.jpg=c570x385
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: '1'
-WESTSIDE: '1'
-LA COUNTY: '1'
-OTHER: >-
-  Our central location is in Lincoln Heights, but we take our programs to many of our partners’ locations throughout LA County.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- Droplabs is bursting at the seams.
 Where other coworking spaces cost from $250
   - $450 for a monthly membership & up, we charge $25 for a monthly membership,